soveng/website/src/content/concept/-index.md

     content: |
       Sovereign Engineering rests on five fundamental pillars that create the conditions for magical collaboration:

       **The Weekly Loop**: The relentless show → talk → build rhythm that drives momentum and prevents perfectionism paralysis.
+Every week follows the same structure, creating a metronome for creativity.

       **The Walks**: Three-hour weekend hikes that stimulate creative thought through "left foot, right foot, left brain, right brain" activation.
+Walking isn't downtime—it's moving R&D.

       **Friday Demo Days**: Where the rubber meets the road—every participant must demo working code every week, no exceptions.
+Aggressively time-boxed with 6-minute demos and 2-minute discussions.

       **Six Captains**: Each week has a dedicated captain who steers the ship, ensuring organic emergence rather than top-down direction.
+Leadership rotates, keeping the program tight without feeling top-down.

       **In-Person Intensity**: Being physically present on a remote island creates the commitment and focus needed for deep work.
+High-bandwidth communication, trust building, and ideation only work in person.

   - id: "weekly-loop"
     title: "The Weekly Loop"